ArchiveBox/ArchiveBox/README.md

 # Pocket Stream Archive

+(Your own personal Way-Back Machine)

-Save an archived copy of all websites starred using Pocket, indexed in an html file.
+Save an archived copy of all websites you star using Pocket, indexed in an html file.

 ![](screenshot.png)